Behodler/pyrotokens3/README.md

 ![IsoDebt](images/IsoDebt.png "IsoDebt")

 The horizontal axis, r, represents the ratio of debt to collateral.The vertical axis represents the lifetime of the loan in hours.
 The rule is that if a borrower takes more relative capital as a loan, they should be made to pay it back sooner to compensate the protocol for lent out reserves.
-Similarly, if the user takes out a small loan relative to their staked pyroTokens, the duration until the loan falls due should be longer.
+Similarly, if the user takes out a small loan relative to their staked PyroTokens, the duration until the loan falls due should be longer.
 This creates the curve, given by
 ```
 rH = k
 ```